citelao/sensible/_coffee_shop/7-conclusion.md

     title: References
 ---

-We started with a simple question:

-> Is it safe to use coffee shop wi-fi?
+We asked: [is it safe to use coffee shop wi-fi]({{site.baseurl}}/coffee/)?
+But we really have a larger question: is it safe?

-So after all that, is it?
+"Am I safe when I live my life today?"

 Depending where you look today, you'll get different answers.
 Security experts will probably tell you that everything is broken and everyone is hackable.
 Security companies will tell you the same thing, but then tell you their product will fix it.

-Just like I wrote in the [introduction]({{site.baseurl}}/intro), I believe it is probably safe to use coffee shop wi-fi.
+Just like I wrote in the [introduction]({{site.baseurl}}/intro) and [the last section]({{site.baseurl}}/coffee/), I believe it is probably safe to use coffee shop wi-fi.
+And I think it's straightforward to stay safe on the Internet today.

 ## Tying it all together